openimis/openimis-be_py/README.md

 ## Django Fixtures Guide

-This directory includes JSON fixtures used to populate Django models such as:
+This directory (under `script/fixture`) includes JSON fixtures used to populate Django models such as:

 - `Control`
 - `HealthFacilitySubLevel`